 Even when you create a free offer, you should set yourself some goals:

 What do you want to achieve with your free yoga challenge?
 Do you want to grow your email list?
 Do you want to pitch a paid offer at the end?
 Do you want to test a new idea and see if it resonates with your audience?
 How many participants do you hope to get?

 You need to be clear on WHY you want to do this challenge, and what you want to achieve, before you start getting into all the details.

 Step #2: Come up with a topic for your yoga challenge

 To come up with the topic for your free challenge, a great start is to ask yourself: “What’s something that my ideal client is struggling with that I can provide insight, support, and action on in a fixed time?”

 Get clear on the results you want to get your participants.
-If someone commits for your challenge what can they expect as the outcome, and then break down the daily tasks necessary to ensure your participants will hit that.
+If someone commits to your challenge what can they expect as the outcome, and then break down the daily tasks necessary to ensure your participants will hit that.

 At the same time, make sure not to overwhelm your audience.
 Adding too much content into a challenge is a very common mistake.
-When you expect your participants to do a 20-minute guided mediation each day, a 1-hour yoga class and cook 3 meals from scratch, you set them up for failure.
+When you expect your participants to do a 20-minute guided meditation each day, a 1-hour yoga class, and cook 3 meals from scratch, you set them up for failure.
 Plan it so your participants spend 20 to 30 minutes a day on your challenge, not longer.

 Step #3: Plan how long your challenge will be

 One of the best aspects of challenges is the ability to get people quick results through committing to something for a certain time aspect.